 Remember, if you have a cocktail hour, assume that your guests will mingle and chat and not just browse the auction items.

-- Our team needs 30-40 minutes minimum to calculate winners, organize items and prepare for check out
+- Their team needs 30-40 minutes minimum to calculate winners, organize items and prepare for check out.

-- Our live auctioneer or MC does not want people distracted by walking out to bid or bidding on their phones during their presentation
+- Our live auctioneer or emcee does not want people distracted by walking out to bid or bidding on their phones during their presentation.

-- Live auction bidders and silent auction bidders are not typically the same crowd
+- Live auction bidders and silent auction bidders are not typically the same person.

-- People will be on their phones regardless, the might as well be bidding vs. checking Facebook
+- People will be on their phones regardless, they might as well be bidding vs. checking Facebook!

 How Long Should I Keep My Auction Open?